rrangith/RealTalk-Api/README.md

 ## Multi Threading

 One of the bottlenecks in this project was that it took a long time to detect the face and hands.
-The detection of the face and hands could be done in parallel, so I used two threads to do this detection concurrently.
+The detection of the face and hands could be done in parallel, so I used two threads to do this.
 This resulted in faster responses.

 ## Automatic Builds